 The New York style café that took Villa Crespo by storm has now opened a second location in new culinary hotspot Palermo Botánico.
 English muffins, fast WiFi, and a beautiful patio overlooking the open kitchen / baking factory.
 Go for the bakery goods and freshly made breads, stay for the weekend brunch, fri-ta-tas and bruschettas.

-It’s a little piece of NYC in Botánico – insanely good coffee (especially the cappuccino and iced coffee) and a killer brunch that offers unlimited refills of that wonderful coffee.
-Birkin is a total winner.
+It’s a little piece of NYC in Botánico – insanely good coffee (especially the cappuccino and iced coffee).

 Retiro can now have some good New York style café loving too.
 The two level spot is run by the same owners of BASA and Gran Bar Danzon, but this time with a relaxed coffee shop feel serving sandwiches, meriendas, brunch and coffee.
 (Photo Grand Cafe)